dry-python/classes/README.md

 ```

 That's how simple, safe, and powerful typeclasses are!
-Make sure to [check out our docs](https://github.com/dry-python/classes) to learn more.
+Make sure to [check out our full docs](https://github.com/dry-python/classes) to learn more.

 ## License